 On 20 August 1989 three new newspapers landed on the streets and doorsteps of Melbourne – The Sunday Herald, The Sunday Age and The Sunday Sun – and the city’s sleepy weekends would never be the same again.

 The Sunday war between Rupert Murdoch and his Fairfax rivals was one of the most frenetic moments in Australian newspaper history – a time of big budgets, bigger egos and a poaching free-for-all.
 But within a couple of years only one of the Sundays survived as a stand-alone paper, scores of journalists were unemployed and the inexorable decline of print was under way.

-Thirty years on, join us over a long lunch to relive the highs and ponder the lows of an extraordinary era, including a panel discussion and Q&A with:
+Thirty years on, the Melbourne Press Club hosted a long lunch to relive the highs and ponder the lows of an extraordinary era.
+The event included a panel discussion and Q&A with:

 Bruce Guthrie – founding deputy editor of The Sunday Age

 Chris de Kretser – founding editor of The Sunday Sun